Kelly Services

-Kelly Services, Inc. (formerly Russell Kelly Office Service and Kelly Girl Service, Inc.) is an American office staffing company that operates globally.
+Kelly Services, Inc. (formerly Russell Kelly Office Service and Kelly Girl Service, Inc.) is an American multinational office staffing company.
 The company places employees at all levels in various sectors including financial services, information technology, and law.
 Also, its professional services include human resource and management consulting, outsourcing, recruitment, career transition, and vendor management.
 Kelly Services was founded by William Russell Kelly in 1946 and is headquartered in Troy, Michigan.

 History

 Founded in 1946 by William Russell Kelly, the company was originally named Russell Kelly Office Service.
 Services were provided in-house at the Kelly office.
 However, as customer offices grew and needed more resources, they began to ask for the Kelly employees to perform the work at their own offices.
 Temporary workers from Russell Kelly Office Service soon became known as ‘Kelly Girls’.
-Adelaide Hess Moran, the first Kelly temporary employee to work at a customer’s office was promptly dubbed the first ‘Kelly Girl’.
+Adelaide Hess Moran, the first Kelly temporary employee to work at a customer’s office, was promptly dubbed the first ‘Kelly Girl’.

 The temporary workers, usually female, became known as "Kelly girls", and the company name was changed to Kelly Girl Service, Inc. in 1957.
 Eventually "Kelly girl" became a widely used term for a temporary worker, regardless of company affiliation or gender.
 By 1966, the company had expanded to include industrial and technical services divisions and was renamed Kelly Services, Inc.